arangodb/docs/3.9/aql/execution-and-performance-optimizer.md

 the actual document values later, the optimizer can apply a "scan-only" optimization for *EnumerateCollectionNode*s and *IndexNode*s.
 In this case, it will not build up a result with the document data at all, which may reduce work significantly.
-In case the document data are actually not needed later on, it may be sensible to remove it from query strings so the optimizer can apply the optimization.
+In case the document data is actually not needed later on, it may be sensible to remove it from query strings so the optimizer can apply the optimization.

 If the optimization is applied, it will show up as "scan only" in an AQL